zenphantom/ml-git/docs/mlgit_commands.md

 ```

 Examples:
- - To create an entity with s3 as store and importing files from a path of your computer:
+ - To create an entity with s3 as storage and importing files from a path of your computer:
 ```
 ml-git dataset create imagenet8 --storage-type=s3h --category=computer-vision --category=images --version=0 --import='/path/to/dataset' --mutability=strict
 ```

-- To create an entity with s3 as store and importing files from a google drive URL:
+- To create an entity with s3 as storage and importing files from a google drive URL:
 ```
 ml-git dataset create imagenet8 --storage-type=s3h --category=computer-vision --category=images --import-url='gdrive.url' --credentials-path='/path/to/gdrive/credentials' --mutability=strict --unzip
 ```